kHzMarco/RetroComputersWithAI/README.md

 # RetroComputersWithAI
-A guide to Bring the AI wisdom to retro computers
+A guide to Bring the AI wisdom to retro computers. (plus other stuff like web-text browsing)

 ## Introduction